art000109/Fuzzy_set/README.md

 - Supremum
 - Infimum
 - Equality / inequality of sets
+- Inversion
+- Intersection
+- Union
+- Concentration
+- Dilatation
+- Finding the mean
+- Finding variance
+- Multiplication by a constant

 The library also allows you to:
 - Find the length of a set